Tutorius/Virtual-HDD-LED/README.md

 SHOWTIME = 0.3 -> Time the LED is "burning" after a harddisk-activity

-SIZEX = 16 -> Size of the HDD_LED-area in pixels
+--- Removed SIZEX = 16 -> Size of the HDD_LED-area in pixels
-SIZEY = 16
+--- Removed SIZEY = 16

-MOVX = 1900 -> Position of the LED in pixels, this is for a Full-HD-Screen MOVY = 1040
+--- Removed MOVX = 1900 -> Position of the LED in pixels, this is for a Full-HD-Screen
+--- Removed MOVY = 1040

 You can start the script by calling